dgelessus/NAGUS/docs/uru/vault.rst

 and include a zero terminator (despite the explicit length).
 Any field whose corresponding flag *isn't* set is omitted entirely.

+.. _moss_vault:

+MOSS vault database structure
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Almost all Uru server implementations store all vault nodes in a single big database table.
+The only exception is MOSS,
+which uses separate tables for the different vault node types.
+These tables don't support the full set of generic vault node fields --- each table only has columns for the fields that the client actually uses in practice for that node type.

+In practice,
+this implementation difference isn't noticeable most of the time.
+Despite this different internal representation, the network protocol has remained unchanged and the vault is still exposed to clients as a single unified collection of nodes.
+The only noticeable difference is that it's impossible for clients to create nodes of unknown types or to set unexpected fields on supported node types.
+Introducing new node types or adding fields to existing types requires updating the server and extending the database schema.

+This is a problem e. g. when using H'uru clients on MOSS, as H'uru has introduced a new format for marker games that no longer relies on the :ref:`GameMgr <game_server>`, using a previously unused fields on marker game nodes.
+This new marker game format isn't handled correctly by MOSS unless the database is updated accordingly (MOSS ships with a script ``postgresql/UpdateForHuruGames.sql`` for this purpose).

+For all node types,
+MOSS supports the type-independent fields
+``NodeId``, ``CreateTime``, ``ModifyTime``, ``CreatorAcct``, ``CreatorId``.
+The fields ``CreateAgeName``, ``CreateAgeUuid`` are supported for most node types, but are omitted for some nodes that are never tied to a particular age instance.
+Such node types are pointed out in the documentation below.
+The ``NodeType`` field is implicitly derived from the database table in which each node is stored.
+For all other fields (whose meanings are fully type-dependent), assume that MOSS only supports exactly the fields listed below in the documentation for the respective node type.

 .. _vault_node_types:

 Node types